Cash Coverage Ratio

 So what is a good cash ratio?

-In general, a cash coverage ratio of 1 or higher represents a positive scenario, and tells you that the business you’re assessing can cover its current debts by using cash alone.
+In general, a cash ratio of 1 or higher represents a positive scenario, and tells you that the business you’re assessing can cover its current debts by using cash alone.

 A ratio of less than 1 means the business would need to use other short-term assets, such as its receivables, to fully pay out its current liabilities.